MicrosoftDocs/architecture-center/docs/checklist/resiliency-per-service.md

 **Handle duplicate messages.** If an event consumer fails, message processing is resumed from the last recorded checkpoint.
 Any messages that were already processed after the last checkpoint will be processed again.
 Therefore, your message processing logic must be idempotent, or the application must be able to deduplicate messages.

 **Handle exceptions.**.
-An event consumer typically handles a batch of messages in a loop.
+An event consumer typically processes a batch of messages in a loop.
 You should handle exceptions within this processing loop to avoid losing an entire batch of messages if a single message causes an exception.

-**Use a dead letter queue.** If processing a message results in a non-transient failure, put the message onto a dead letter queue, so that you can track the status.
+**Use a dead-letter queue.** If processing a message results in a non-transient failure, put the message onto a dead-letter queue, so that you can track the status.
 Depending on the scenario, you might retry the message later, apply a compensating transaction, or take some other action.
-Note that Event Hubs does not have any built-in dead letter queue functionality.
-You can use Azure Queue Storage or Service Bus to implement a dead letter queue, or use Azure Functions or some other eventing mechanism.
+Note that Event Hubs does not have any built-in dead-letter queue functionality.
+You can use Azure Queue Storage or Service Bus to implement a dead-letter queue, or use Azure Functions or some other eventing mechanism.

 **Implement disaster recovery by failing over to a secondary Event Hubs namespace.** For more information, see [Azure Event Hubs Geo-disaster recovery](/azure/event-hubs/event-hubs-geo-dr).